GregorR/ggggc/README.md

 Some of GGGGC's behavior is configurable through preprocessor definitions.
 The following definitions are available:

+ * `GGGGC_GENERATIONS`: Sets the number of generations. `GGGGC_GENERATIONS=1`
+   will yield a non-generational collector. `GGGGC_GENERATIONS=2` will yield a conventional generational collector with a nursery and long-lived pool, and is the default.
+Higher values yield more generations, which is generally pointless.

  * `GGGGC_POOL_SIZE`: Sets the size of allocation pools, as a power of two.
    Default is 24 (16MB).